Comins, Michigan: Geography

 Comins is centered along M-33, which is referred to locally as North Abbe Road.
-The community is in Northern Michigan within Clinton Township in northeastern Oscoda County about 60 mi northwest of the city of Oscoda.
+The community is located in Northern Michigan within Clinton Township.
+It is in northeastern Oscoda County about 60 mi northwest of the community of Oscoda.
 The community sits at an elevation of 1047 ft above sea level.

 Marsh Creek runs near the center of the community, which is also part of Comins Marsh.
 Comins is not actually located within Comins Township, which is located just south of the center of the community.
 Many other geographic locations have the name Comins, including a cemetery, stream, and flats, but these are located outside of the community in Comins Township to the south.

-Comins uses its own post office with the 48619 ZIP Code, which serves most of the sparsely-populated areas of Clinton Township, smaller portions of northern Comins Township and eastern Elmer Township, as well as the southernmost portions of Loud Township and Rust Township to the north in Montmorency County.
+Comins uses its own post office with the 48619 ZIP Code, which serves most of the sparsely populated areas of Clinton Township, smaller portions of northern Comins Township and eastern Elmer Township, as well as the southernmost portions of Loud Township and Rust Township to the north in Montmorency County.
 The current post office is located at 4240 North Abbe Road (M-33).
 Comins and the surrounding area are served by Fairview Area School District in the community of Fairview to the south in Comins Township.
 The district serves all of Clinton Township and Comins Township, as well as the northern half of Elmer Township to the west.
 Other nearby communities include Fairview and Mio to the south, Curran to the southeast, and Lewiston to the northwest.